 Nuki Smart Lock works with four standard AA batteries.
 These are included in your Nuki package.
 You can get new ones in any supermarket.

 The battery lifetime is strongly related to the number of locking procedures and also to the smoothness of the locking operation.
 In standby mode Nuki needs a minimum amount of power.
-Assuming an average of 8-10 locking operations per day, Nuki’s included alkaline batteries will last for about 6 months.
+Assuming an average of 8-10 locking operations per day, Nuki’s included alkaline batteries will last for about several months.
 When the temperature is very low, or the door does not work smoothly, or the latch is being pulled often (“open door”), then the battery life may be significantly shorter.
 More information about battery types and durability you can find on the bottom of this page.

 How to change the batteries

 At a power level of 20% Nuki will notify you via the Nuki app and directly on the Smart Lock.
 So there is enough time to replace your batteries of your Smart Lock.
 In case you are not able to change the batteries in time, you can still use your existing, mechanical key.

 To replace the batteries, proceed as follows: